Hotels in Baalbek

 Beirut can work as a day-trip base for Baalbek, but it should not be presented as Baalbek accommodation.
 Beirut is better for travellers who want a city hotel, restaurants, nightlife, museums, and broader transport options.

-If Beirut hotels appear as fallback options, label them clearly as Beirut day-trip alternatives, not as “Hotels in Baalbek.”
+If Beirut hotels appear, compare them as Beirut day-trip alternatives, not as “Hotels in Baalbek.”

 Top Attractions Near Your Hotel